amspector100/mosaic_factor_paper/README.md

 The data for the analysis is not publicly available.
 However, we have made a synthetic sample dataset available in "data/bfre_placeholder/".
 To run the analysis on the sample synthetic dataset, do the following:
-1. Download the synthetic exposures from https://drive.google.com/file/d/1583a9-U65h9MMovmh2I1WqTO0vMQTInR/view?usp=sharing and place the resulting file, called ``exposures.npy``, in the "data/bfre_placeholder" folder.
+1. Download the synthetic exposures from https://drive.google.com/file/d/1583a9-U65h9MMovmh2I1WqTO0vMQTInR/view?usp=sharing and place the resulting file, called ``exposures.npy``, in the "data/bfre_placeholder/" folder.
+2. Download the synthetic returns from https://drive.google.com/file/d/1mMejYeHBca4xARdR3127Etkv7Z_775qP/view?usp=sharing and place the resulting file, called ``returns.csv``, in the "data/bfre_placeholder/" folder.
-2. Set the global variable "USE_PLACEHOLDER_DATA = True" in the first cell in ``bfre_analysis.ipynb``.
+3. Set the global variable "USE_PLACEHOLDER_DATA = True" in the first cell in ``bfre_analysis.ipynb``.
-3. After these two steps, you should be able to run the analysis in the notebook as-is using the synthetic data.
+4. After these two steps, you should be able to run the analysis in the notebook as-is using the synthetic data.

 ## Simulations